 CfY’s program runs throughout the school year from late September to mid-June.
 Participants dedicate 2-3 hours each week to Community for Youth activities.

-To ensure success for our students and the program as a whole, mentors must honor this time commitment.
+To ensure success for our students and the program as a whole, mentors must honor this time commitment and be flexible.